-In the most recent Performance-Based Research Fund evaluation, our Faculty of Law was ranked the best in New Zealand.
-It was also in the top 40 in the 2018 QS World University Rankings by Subject.
+In the most recent Performance-Based Research Fund evaluation, our Faculty of Law had the highest proportion of world-class legal researchers in New Zealand.
+It is also frequently ranked in the top 50 in the QS World University Rankings by Subject.

-Our law faculty occupies the historic Old Government Buildings, opposite the New Zealand parliament and adjacent to the Supreme Court and other legal institutions.
+Our Faculty of Law occupies the historic Old Government Buildings, opposite the New Zealand parliament and adjacent to the Supreme Court and other legal institutions.

 It is a unique hub of analysis, debate and dialogue led by a community of scholars at the forefront of research into such areas as:

 - New Zealand Bill of Rights Act